 The InKind Care Calendar lets friend and family help through unlimited number of calendar entries so that everything is taken care of.
 There are tools that make it quick and easy to arrange different types of support.
 For example, new parents have different needs than a family coping with the loss of a spouse or parent.
 These options offer a degree of flexibility that other care calendars simply can’t offer.

 Thanks to some well-thought-out integrations, it’s easier than ever to provide support.
 Give InKind lets you sign up to help with a task or bring them a meal, schedule your meal up to a week in advance via GrubHub, or send a gift card for a meal delivery.
 If you’d rather give money than time, you can also contribute financially via PayPal or GoFundMe, or purchase something from an InKind Wishlist.
-You can even send a curated gift or gift box a few clicks.
+You can even send a Care Card, which allows the recipient to select the gift card that best suits their immediate needs.

-Creating an InKind Page to set up food, care, or a wishlist is easy to do and only take about 5 minutes.
+Creating an InKind Page to set up meals, care, or a wishlist is easy to do and only takes about 5 minutes.
 Your InKind Page allows for plenty of space to customize requests so that recipients can quickly receive precisely what they need.
 Plus, Give InKind offers live support, ensuring that it’s as simple as possible to efficiently give or receive the help that’s needed.

 Food train calendars use websites and apps to arrange meal deliveries for people dealing with life’s joyful or sorrowful situations.
-Give InKind has expanded the concept of meal registries by allowing participants to gift and request a range of products and services.
-If you or those you know or work with could benefit from a food or care train to help smooth out life’s challenges, get started on your InKind page today.
+Give InKind has expanded the concept of meal registries by allowing participants to state and provide all of their specific needs, to keep updated and encouraged throughout the journey, and to raise funds–all in one place.
+If you or someone you know or work with could benefit from a food or care train to help smooth out life’s challenges, get started on your InKind Page today.

 Give InKind does not provide medical advice, diagnosis, or treatment.
 We have an affiliate relationship with many of the advertisers on our site, and may receive a commission from any products purchased from links in this article.
 See Terms & Conditions.